erroronline1/caro/readme.md

     * can place orders, will be prompted to identify themself
     * can only see orders for own assigned organizational units
     * can **not** incorporate and sample check due to limited identification data
+    * can contribute to schedules
+    * can **not** contribute to timesheets
 * Supervisor
     * can approve form components and forms
+    * can add timesheet entries for users of own assigned units
 * Office
     * can contribute to file manager
     * cann access CSV-filter
+* Human Ressources
+    * can add timesheet entries for other users
 * Purchase
     * has full access to vendor and product management
     * can see all orders